kartikchincholikar/Speech-Recognition-template-for-Anvil/README.md

 # Speech-Recognition-template-for-Anvil
-A Google Colab notebook ( this is where we load a pretrained model) which connects to the frontend (Anvil).
+A Google Colab notebook ( where we load a pretrained model ) which connects to the frontend ( Anvil ).

 This enables us to load the latest pretrained model and quickly deploy it using Anivil ( we sacrifice performance )